Search the A-Z List

 Propane Tanks

 One- and twenty-pound propane tanks are accepted at most transfer stations, but the valves have to be removed so the tank is taken as scrap.
 If you have a tank with gas, Haskins Gas Service (802-867-5741) will also accept propane tanks that still contain gas.
-One- and twenty-pound propane tanks are also accepted at household hazardous waste collection events held three times a year.
+One- and twenty-pound propane tanks are also accepted at the Household Hazardous Waste Collection Facility.

 Some transfer stations accept electronic items for a fee.
-Goodwill of the Northern Berkshires and Southern Vermont may also accept some of these items for donation.
+Goodwill of the Northern Berkshires and Southern Vermont may accept some of these items for donation and Staples accept items free for recycling.

 Refrigerators